-Non-U.S. equity securities held by the Underlying Funds are valued on the basis of their most recent closing market prices and translated into U.S. dollars at the NAV Calculation Time except under the circumstances described below.
+Non-U.S. equity securities are valued on the basis of their most recent closing market prices and translated into U.S. dollars at the NAV Calculation Time except under the circumstances described below.
 Most foreign markets close before the NAV Calculation Time.
 For securities primarily traded in the Far East, for example, the most recent closing prices may be as much as 15 hours old at the NAV Calculation Time.
 As a result, the Adviser may use a third-party pricing service to assist in determining fair value of foreign securities.
 This service utilizes a systematic methodology in making fair value estimates.
-The Adviser may also fair value securities in other situations, for example, when a particular foreign market is closed but the Underlying Funds are open.
+The Adviser may also fair value securities in other situations, for example, when a particular foreign market is closed but the Funds are open.
 The Adviser cannot predict how often it will use closing prices and how often it will adjust those prices.
 As a means of evaluating its fair value process, the Adviser routinely compares closing market prices, the next day's opening prices in the same markets, and the adjusted prices.
 Other mutual funds may adjust the prices of their securities by different amounts.

-TAXATION OF THE FUND
+TAXATION OF THE FUNDS

 The Prospectus contains information about the U.S. federal income tax consequences of ownership of shares.
 Certain supplementary information is presented below.
+References below to the "Fund" apply to each of the Funds described in the Prospectus.